Akifartun/Embedded-MicroPython/weekly/make-automation-get_weather-example.md

     ![](images/get_weather-images/weather_module_2.png)

     Here you can get the weather forecast as often as you want.
 For this example, select **"tomorrow "** under the "Days" heading.
 Also assign the City value entered by the user from the part shown with 2 for the city.
+If you do not see any variable in the menu shown with 2, please refer to [**Troubleshooting**](#troubleshooting).

     ![](images/get_weather-images/weather_module_3.png)